Generally, teachers don’t expect gifts.

 A handwritten card or note from the child or the parent thanking the teacher for what they have done for the child is truly a precious gift for every teacher.
 They treasure these notes because it confirms to them that their passion is not in vain, that they have influenced a child’s life for the better.
 During those overwhelming life moments, these cards are the lifesavers that inspire and motivate teachers to continue developing the minds of the future.

-It may seem boring to you, but it is a nice practical gift the teacher can use.
+It may seem boring to you, but these are quite practical if they are from a store the teacher can use.
 All types of gift cards will work, your imagination is the limit.
-Instead of giving the teacher ANOTHER mug, give them a gift card to a coffee shop.
+Instead of giving the teacher ANOTHER mug, furnish them a card to a local coffee shop.

-A gift card to a bookstore is another winner for most teachers.
+A prepaid card to a bookstore is a gift idea most teachers will love.
 Few teachers won’t enjoy a book or the combo of a coffee while reading a book.

-For those who don’t know, you can’t go wrong with a gift card to places like Starbucks, Tim Hortons, Subway, Barnes & Noble or local bookstore, Cold Stone Creamery, Dairy Queen, or Walmart.
-In other words, gift cards to coffee shops, books, supplies, and treats are useable gifts teachers like.
+For those who don’t know, you can’t go wrong with a prepaid card to places like Starbucks, Subway, Barnes & Noble or local bookstore, Cold Stone Creamery, Dairy Queen, or Walmart.
+You really are showing your appreciation by giving the gift of experience when you fill up a prepaid card to coffee shops, books, supplies, and treats that your teacher likes.

-Keep in mind a gift card to a place close to the school will be convenient for a teacher.
-Gift cards to shops teachers rarely visit won’t be such a great gift.
-Neither a gift card to an expensive store that forces the teacher to spend more than their budget.
+Keep in mind a card to a place close to the classroom will be convenient for a teacher.
+A gift to shops teachers rarely visit won’t be such a great gift.
+Neither will a partial prepaid gift to an expensive store that forces the teacher to spend more than their budget.

 A child that pauses at the teacher’s desk within the stampede is precious.
 It takes a few moments to hug the teacher and to thank the teacher for the year.
 That thoughtful gesture is dear to the teacher’s heart.